rappos/latex-template-builder/README.md

 # LaTeX Template Builder

-An opinionated modern web application that simplifies the creation of LaTeX templates through an intuitive form-based interface.
+An modern web application that simplifies the creation of LaTeX templates through an intuitive form-based interface.
 Built with React and TypeScript, this tool helps you generate customized LaTeX templates based on your specific needs.

 ## 🎯 Features